 Do I Need to Complete Detox Before Starting IOP?

-In most cases, yes—you must be medically stable and substance-free before beginning an Intensive Outpatient Program Boston.
+In most cases, yes—you must be medically stable and substance-free before beginning an IOP.
 Here’s why:

 1. IOPs Are Not Designed for Medical Detox